MDBox/deeplens-simon-says/README.md

 or processing time for one frame takes `~30-60s`, compared to about `.6-1s` using GPU.
 We use the output, a series of images, to calculate the position of the body, which we refer to as the pose map.
 The pose map consists of ordered (x,y) positions of each body part, which we feed into a classification network to tell us the predicted action.

+* How we converted the realtimePose Model to run on Deeplens.
+[Convert Model](https://gistlog.co/MDBox/02a45550fe9fee761870ec667a41279d)

+* Read More about how we classified the different poses in this [notebook](https://github.com/MDBox/deeplens-simon-says/blob/master/development/classify.ipynb).

 #### Model Download Links
 - Intel Optimized Realtime Pose - [realtimePose-Intel.zip](https://s3.amazonaws.com/mdbox-deeplen-simon/models/realtimepose-intel/realtimePose-Intel.zip)
 - MXnet Pose Classification Model: [poseclassification.zip](https://s3.amazonaws.com/mdbox-deeplen-simon/models/pose-classifyer/poseclassification.zip)